rattaoup/rpukdee.github.io/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/rattaoup/rpukdee.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Biography
 Hi, I'm Rattana.
 I've just finished my Master in Mathematics from the [University of Oxford](https://www.maths.ox.ac.uk/).
 Currently, I'm a research intern at [IST Austria](https://ist.ac.at/en/home/) under the supervision of Prof. [Marco Mondelli](https://ist.ac.at/en/research/mondelli-group/).